wp-tooling/simplecolor/readme.txt

 == Description ==

-Brisko is a beautifully simple and lightweight WordPress theme that is optimized for speed and WordPress page builders like Elementor, you can use it as a foundation to build versatile layouts using Elementor Template Kits or the WordPress Block Patterns.
+Simplecolor is a beautifully simple and lightweight WordPress theme that is optimized for speed and WordPress page builders like Elementor, you can use it as a foundation to build versatile layouts using Elementor Template Kits or the WordPress Block Patterns.
 This theme is suitable for personal blogs, business, agency, restaurant, simple blog, life coach, portfolio, charity, and more.
-Brisko can be extended with plugins or child themes using any of the many included actions, the color scheme can be easily customized to match Elementor Template Kits.
+Simplecolor can be extended with plugins or child themes using any of the many included actions, the color scheme can be easily customized to match Elementor Template Kits.
 The options are easy to manage using the live theme customizer.
 Use the WordPress Customizer and Elementor page builder to create professional designs on a solid foundation.
-Check out our prebuilt website demos for inspiration. demo.wpbrisko.com
+Check out our prebuilt website demos for inspiration. demo.wpsimplecolor.com

-For more information about the Brisko Theme please go to https://wpbrisko.com.
+For more information about the Simplecolor Theme please go to https://wpsimplecolor.com.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Brisko in the search form and press the 'Enter' key on your keyboard.
+2. Type in Simplecolor in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Navigate to Appearance > Customize in your admin panel to customize this theme.

 == Copyright ==

-Brisko WordPress Theme, Copyright 2020 Uriel Wilson.
+Simplecolor WordPress Theme, Copyright 2020 Uriel Wilson.
-Brisko is distributed under the terms of the GNU GPL.
+Simplecolor is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by